Why Heroin Addiction is Rising While Other Drug Addiction is Declining

 Most heroin addicts started out abusing opiate drugs.

-Prescription opiate medications such as Norco and Oxycontin are not as easy to get as they once were.
+Prescription opiate medications such as Norco and OxyContin are not as easy to get as they once were.
 Doctors are following new guidelines that limit such prescriptions.
 Whether people start using these drugs following a major surgery or are doing so for non-medical, recreational purposes, the supply tends to be limited.
 Because the drugs are so addictive, it doesn’t take long to build a high tolerance and require a larger dose to get the same high.

 Why Heroin is Riskier than Prescription Opiate Medication

-People who move on from prescription opiates to heroin usually don’t have experience with intravenous drug use.
+People who move on from prescription opioids to heroin usually don’t have experience with intravenous drug use.
 This method of drug administration is much riskier.
 IV drug administration presents the risk of introducing air bubbles into the veins, which can be fatal.

 Heroin has always been around in our society, but it’s troubling news that it’s on the increase again.
 Fortunately, heroin addiction treatment can help people live healthier, addiction-free lives.
-Call the experts today at 800-934-1582(Who Answers?) .

 the Take-Away